johngod194/Google-Data-Analytics---Capstone-Project-1/README.md

 # Google-Data-Analytics---Capstone-Project-1
-In this project I will show what I have learned within the Google Data Analytics course and I will go through the cyclistic project
+In this project I will reveal what I have learned within the Google Data Analytics course in which I will go through the Cyclistic data for 2024.